 If not, I’d recommend to opt-out of watching the issue.

 And if you still want to get the feel of things, make a note to go and check on the issue from time to time.
 That will get you the same benefit with none of the hassle.

 Is there a more granular approach to Jira notification schemes?

 Yes.
 You can receive notifications on issues when they are updated, assigned, or commented on.
 Or when work is started or stopped on an issue (among other states).

 However… this probably doesn’t matter that much.

-Generally speaking, you’ll either need to know exactly what is happening with an issue or you’ll only need to know about it in the most broad terms.
+Generally speaking, you’ll either need to know exactly what is happening with an issue, or you’ll only need to know about it in the broadest terms.